-Meanwhile, Saeed is, that very evening, seduced by a beautiful young woman (Sheila Vand, Prospect) wearing a chador, whom he meets in the street.
+Meanwhile, Saeed is, that very evening, seduced by a beautiful young woman (Sheila Vand, Prospect, The Rental) wearing a chador, whom he meets in the street.
 She seduces him, he takes her back to his place, she begins the seduction by licking his finger…and from there Saeed quickly realizes he invited in more than he bargained for.

 Hossein plays a fairly typical manipulative type that will score drugs at any cost because drugs run his life.
 And his character is pretty easy to hate for ruining Arash’s life.
 But it is his role in the climax of the film which is heartbreaking.
 The movie is definitely a feminist critique of morals, but it’s fun and interesting watching those situations play out.
 Although heavy on atmosphere, A Girl Walks Home Alone At Night does not suffer for it.

 I actually enjoyed this movie a lot.
 Certain moments in it reminded me strongly of the original Swedish film Let The Right One In, another vampire movie I loved.
 It also strongly invokes Todd Browning’s atmospheric retelling of Dracula.
 A Girl Walks Home Alone At Night has not too convoluted a plot, and it’s well-executed and well-paced.
 It avoids stereotypes, and maybe even pokes a little bit of fun at the existing vampire stereotypes in films.
 Seeing Arash in his Halloween costume at the club is adorable, for sure.
 Most of all, the chemistry between Arash and the Girl is pure, innocent, and very sweet.
 One of my favorite parts of the whole film is watching the two of them together.

 The reason why is because the Girl delivers so many emotions so clearly and so effectively just with her telling eyes, in complete silence.
 The Girl, who has no other name in the film, is given a relentless, hair-raising performance by the enigmatic Sheila Vand.
 Her eyes dominate the screen, pulling the viewer in with her hypnotic gaze.
 She absolutely kills it as a vampire, whether she is dancing to old records in her lightless basement apartment or skateboarding down the street in her chador.